brainbrix/evolution/README.md

 # evolution
-Simple example how to use the framework Jenetics for simulated evelution.
+Simple example how to use the framework Jenetics for simulated evolution.